AliNisarAhmed/FCC-algorithms-solutions/README.md

 # FCC-algorithms-solutions
-Algorithms solved on FCC for future reference and improvemenet (since FCC does not store solutions)
+Algorithms solved on FCC (or interesting problems from other resources) for future reference and improvement.

+Clone the repo, run the html file in a browser, uncomment a function and check the browser console to see examples